 Visit a Frozen Lake

 Although the mountains dominate the views, Banff is also surrounded by a number of beautiful lakes, all of which freeze over during the winter months.
-These lakes are often popular for things like skating, cross-country skiing, ice fishing, photography, and even scuba diving!
+These lakes are often favoured for things like skating, cross-country skiing, ice fishing, photography, and even scuba diving!

 Some popular lakes near Banff include: